kubermatic/docs/content/kubermatic/master/concepts/kubermaticconfiguration/_index.en.md

 ## Overview

-The KubermaticConfiguration CustomResourceDefinition is used for configuring the Kubermatic Operator and replaces what previously was done with the `values.yaml` for the Kubermatic Helm chart.
+The KubermaticConfiguration CustomResourceDefinition is used for configuring the Kubermatic Kubernetes Platform (KKP) Operator and replaces what previously was done with the `values.yaml` for the KKP Helm chart.

 The following is an example configuration, showing all possible options.
 Note that all fields that you don't define explicitly are always defaulted to these values.